m-lamonaca/programming-notes/PHP/Dependecy Injection.md

 ## Dependency Injection Container

-The **Dependecy Injection Container** (DIC) allow to archive all the dependencies in a single `Container` class.
-Some offer automatic resolution of the dependecies.
+The **Dependency Injection Container** (DIC) allow to archive all the dependencies in a single `Container` class.
+Some offer automatic resolution of the dependencies.

 ## [PHP-DI](https://php-di.org/)

 The dependency injection container for humans.
 Installation: `composer require php-di/php-di`

-- **Autowire** functionality: the ability of the container to create and inject the dependecy automatically.
+- **Autowire** functionality: the ability of the container to create and inject the dependency automatically.
 - Use of [Reflection](https://www.php.net/manual/en/intro.reflection.php)
 - Configuration of the container through annotations & PHP code.